pwa-builder/pwa-studio/README.md

 <br>
 **Looking to build a new PWA from scratch?**
 <br>
-Check out how to [clone the PWA Starter application](https://github.com/pwa-builder/pwabuilder-vscode/wiki/Start-building-a-new-PWA) with the extension.
+Check out how to [clone the PWA Starter application](https://docs.pwabuilder.com/#/studio/create-new) with the extension.

 **Want to convert your web app into a PWA?**
 <br>
-Take a look at [adding a web manifest](https://github.com/pwa-builder/pwabuilder-vscode/wiki/Make-a-Web-App-a-Progressive-Web-App) to your existing web applicatioon.
+Take a look at [adding a web manifest](https://docs.pwabuilder.com/#/studio/existing-app?id=add-a-web-manifest), a [service worker](https://docs.pwabuilder.com/#/studio/existing-app?id=add-a-service-worker) and [generating icons](https://docs.pwabuilder.com/#/studio/existing-app?id=generate-icons) to your existing web applicatioon.

 **Have a PWA already and want to get it Store-ready?**
 <br>
-Learn how to [validate your PWA](https://github.com/pwa-builder/pwabuilder-vscode/wiki/Validate-your-PWA) and then [package it for stores.](https://github.com/pwa-builder/pwabuilder-vscode/wiki/Package-your-PWA-for-the-app-stores!)
+Learn how to [validate your PWA](https://docs.pwabuilder.com/#/studio/package?id=validate-your-pwa) and then [package it for stores.](https://docs.pwabuilder.com/#/studio/package?id=packaging-for-stores)

 ---